 2019 90VM; 2018 92W&S; 2014 90VM; 2013 89RP; 2011 92RP

 100% Tempranillo (Tinto Fino).
 Vines planted from 1914-1934.
 Tended in sandy and limestone soil at 824 m (2,703 ft) elevation.

-PAIRING SUGGESTIONS: Here, the fresh, red berried, mineral character of Ribera shows through, with a slightly spicy, minty note.
+Here, the fresh, red berried, mineral character of Ribera shines with a slightly spicy, minty note.
 This is one of only a few Ribera wines where you can taste the “cut” and chewy, juicy Tempranillo flavors unburdened by oak.
 A crisp fruited wine with structure and substance, it's neither light nor unduly heavy.
 This would pair well with Thai beef salad, marinated Korean BBQ pork, Peking duck and meat or chicken dishes with a piquant play of spices.

-VINIFICATION AND AGEING: The grapes are picked manually during the cool night hours.
-After de-stemming and crush, the must (crushed grapes and juice) is macerated for three days on the skins in stainless steel tank at cool temperature (10C or 50F).
+The grapes are picked manually during the cool night hours.
+After de-stemming and crush, the must (crushed grapes and juice) is macerated for three days on the skins in stainless steel tank at cool temperature (10C, or 50F).
 After fermentation, the wine is macerated for an additional 20 days to extract additional flavor and color from the skins.
 The wine is aged in stainless steel tanks for three months before filtration and bottling.

-TASTING NOTES: Fresh black and blue fruit aromas are lifted and sharpened by a peppey note and a suggestion of smoky minerals.
-Vibrant and focused on the palate, offering intense boysenberry and cassis flavos that put on weight with aeration.
-Seamless and expressive, with no rough edges and a long, gently tannic finish that echoes the blueberry note.
+Fresh black and blue fruit aromas are lifted and sharpened by a peppery note and a suggestion of smoky minerals.
+Vibrant and focused on the palate, offering intense boysenberry and cassis flavors that intensify with aeration.
+Seamless and expressive, with no rough edges and a long, fruit tannic finish that echoes the blueberry note.